 Eye-Clean Diamonds Can be Found in SI2 Grade or better

-If you’re just starting your diamond search, remember that eye-clean diamonds be found at each clarity grade from SI2 and better.
-It can take some time to find an eye-clean SI1/SI2 stone that patience translate into money saved!
+If you’re just starting your diamond search, we recommend you start with SI2 diamonds.
+Eye-clean diamonds be found at each clarity grade from SI2 and better.
+If you don’t find an eye clean stone at SI2 clarity, move on up to SI1.
+Repeat the process till you find your desired eye clean stone.
+It may take some time to find an eye-clean SI1/SI2 stone but that patience will translate into money saved!